Misconceptions About Common Law Marriage

 If we both use the same last name, do we have a common law marriage?

 Not necessarily.
 There is no requirement that one spouse take the last name of the other spouse.
 Even doing so does not establish a common law marriage.
 All three of the requirements listed above must be met for there to be a common law marriage.
 The third requirement is that the couple hold themselves out to the public as being married.
-A person using his or her spouse's last name is evidence that the couple held themselves out to the public as married.
+A person using their spouse's last name is evidence that the couple held themselves out to the public as married.
 Other evidence includes things such as:

 - introducing each other as the person's spouse